O’Neill and Goldschmidt homer, Cardinals beat Royals 4-2

 Goldschmidt hit his 18th homer of the season off Mike Minor (8-10) in the first inning.
 Minor gave up four runs on seven hits over five innings.
 He struck out seven and walked two.

+“I thought his stuff was pretty good,” Kansas City manager Mike Matheny said.
+“When he did get into a compromising count, he made the most of it.”

 The Royals were without All-Star catcher Salvador Perez, who missed the contest with the flu.
 Perez, who had played in all 107 games, remained at the team hotel.
-Manager Mike Matheny said the illness is not COVID-19 related.
+Matheny said the illness is not COVID-19 related.

 Goldschmidt added a run-scoring hit in the fifth to make it 4-0.